 iGaging EZ-View DRO and DigiMag 21-Bit Scales

-The same basic 21-bit scale electronics have been sold under several brand names and cosmetic variants.
-Common labels you might see in catalogs, on eBay listings, or on the used market include:
+The same 21-bit electronics have been sold under several brand names.
+Common labels you might see in catalogs, on eBay, or on the used market include:

 - iGaging EZ-View DRO